GeorgeOsborn97/CI_Project_3/README.md

    - What was the outcome?
    - Fixes?
 None required.
 * Choose Equipment:
    - What was expected?
 The user would be presented with a list of equipment, the contents of the list would be dependent on the class chosen.
 Classes either get the choice of martial weapons or simple weapons.
-Some classes also get the choice tp pick 2 weapons instead of just one.
+Some classes also get the choice to pick 2 weapons instead of just one.
 If the user inputted a weapons that is not in the list they are asked to choose again.
    - How it was tested?
    - What was the outcome?
    - Fixes?
 None required.